CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 Ti=Definitions

-1.Ti=“Personal data”
+1.Ti=“{Personal_data}”

 1.1.Ti=In General

-1.1.0.sec=“Personal data” means any data that are under the control of {a_covered_entity}, not otherwise generally available to the public through lawful means, and are linked, or as a practical matter linkable by {the_covered_entity}, to a specific individual, or linked to a device that is associated with or routinely used by an individual, including but not limited to—
+1.1.0.sec=“{Personal_data}” means any data that are under the control of {a_covered_entity}, not otherwise generally available to the public through lawful means, and are linked, or as a practical matter linkable by {the_covered_entity}, to a specific individual, or linked to a device that is associated with or routinely used by an individual, including but not limited to—

 1.1.1.sec=the first name (or initial) and last name;